Hypothermia

 - Bring pets inside.
 If it is too cold for you, it is too cold for them.
 See Cold Weather Pet Safety.

-- For Shelter Information: Office of Emergency Management - 410-222-0600
+- For shelter information: Office of Emergency Management - 410-222-0600